MAPReiff/M8-Bot/README.md

 # M8 Bot

-M8 Bot is a Discord chat bot designed for [ComixsYT] (a close friend).
+M8 Bot is a Discord chat bot designed for beam streamers.
 It contains a few commands, including a way for livestreamers to better spread their message.
 Commands currently include:
   - Ping/Pong - a simple command to test if the bot is listening
   - !help m8 - shows a help message with command list
   - !m8status - shows a status report with server count and streamer counts